hapax/hapax.github.io/assets/hacker.md

 #### Isn't hacking bad?

-Nowadays, a "hacker" is someone who breaks into computers.
+Nowadays, a "hacker" is someone who breaks security systems.
 But there is an older use of the term referring to a spirit of play, exploration, and creativity in technical matters.
 In the words of open-source guru Richard Stallman,